Scotiabank Theatre Toronto

-The Scotiabank Theatre Toronto (formerly Paramount Theatre Toronto) is a major movie theatre at the RioCan Hall in the Entertainment District of downtown Toronto, Ontario, Canada at Richmond and John Street owned by Cineplex Entertainment for the building and the lands owned by RioCan.
-Opened in 1999, the venue screens theatrical films throughout the year, but is best known as one of the major venues for the annual Toronto International Film Festival alongside the nearby TIFF Lightbox.
+The Scotiabank Theatre Toronto (formerly Paramount Theatre Toronto) is a major movie theatre at the RioCan Hall in the Entertainment District of downtown Toronto, Ontario, Canada at Richmond and John Street.
+Opened in 1999, and currently owned by Cineplex Entertainment, the venue screens theatrical films throughout the year, but is best known as one of the major venues for the annual Toronto International Film Festival alongside the nearby TIFF Lightbox.

 Description

 Scotiabank Theatre Toronto has a total of 14 auditoriums, including one with an IMAX screen, six with 3D screen, one UltraAVX auditorium with D-Box and a ScreenX auditorium.
 The auditoriums and amenities are located on the third floor of the complex, accessed by escalator and elevator, though the escalator is often out of service.
 The box office and the theatre entrance is located on Richmond Street West.
 The box office and escalator areas were decorated with large spaceships from the Star Trek series of films, but the ships were removed and disposed of in August 2018.